-When exporting/processing data, remember that harvested social media content and and web resources are stored in /sfm-data. /sfm-processing is provided to store your exports, processed data, or scripts.
+When exporting/processing data, remember that harvested social media content are stored in /sfm-data. / sfm-processing is provided to store your exports, processed data, or scripts.
 Depending on how it is configured, you may have access to /sfm-processing from your local filesystem.
 See Storage.

-Processing container
+5.1 Processing container

 To bootstrap export/processing, a processing image is provided.
-A container instantiated from this image is Ubuntu 14.04 and pre-installed with the warc iterator tools, find\warcs.py, and some other useful tools.
-(Warc iterators and find\warcs.py are described below.)
+A container instantiated from this image is Ubuntu 14.04 and pre-installed with the warc iterator tools, find_warcs.py, and some other useful tools.
+(Warc iterators and find_warcs.py are described below.)
 It will also have read-only access to the data from /sfm-data and read/write access to /sfm-processing.